wso2/docs-is/en/includes/references/grant-types.md

 ## Client credentials grant

-The client credentials flow provides a secure way for client applications to obtain an access token without user authentication.
-This can be useful in scenarios where the client application needs to access its own resources, such as data storage or APIs, without requiring user authentication.
+The client credentials flow is a secure OAuth 2.0 flow used for machine-to-machine communication.
+It provides a secure way for client applications to obtain an access token without user involvement.
+This can be useful in scenarios where the client application needs to access resources that do not require authentication, such as APIs or services that the client owns and manages.

-However, it is important to ensure that the client credentials are kept secure, as any party that posses these credentials can obtain access tokens and access the client's resources.
+If you wish to implement this grant type, it is important to ensure that the client credentials are kept secure, as any party that possesses these credentials can obtain access tokens and access the client's resources.

 The following diagram shows how the client credentials grant flow works.